Doomsday Predictions are Forever

 • Sixteen major hurricanes struck the US between 2000 and 2025.

 Of course, this is just one metric among many possible, but it demonstrates that a highly touted prediction from an outspoken and well-known advocate, a prediction regularly repeated still by celebrities turned weather experts, has not materialized.
-It demonstrates again our emotional attachments to these theories.
+It demonstrates again our emotional attachments to such theories.
 Perhaps Mr. Gore and Representative Ocasio-Cortez missed the mark by twenty years or perhaps the theory was unserious, only a political narrative, to begin with?

 Still, disciples steadfastly believe.
 I am a climate denier for analyzing metrics, for tarnishing reputations, and giving credence to their political opponents.
 To reassure the faithful, newer and bolder predictions distract from failed past predictions.